Huegoxaga/notes/networking/README.md

 - Automatic Private IP Addressing (APIPA)
   - When there is no DHCP, APIPA is configured to assign random IP starts with `169.254` for local communication. `169.254.0.0 - 169.254.255.255`
 - `0.0.0.0 - 0.255.255.255` is Unused/Reserved IP
+- Broadcasts (three types)
+  - Flooded broadcast (255.255.255.255)
+    - Not propagated, considered a local broadcast
+  - Directed broadcast (e.g. 192.168.2.255 for subnet 192.168.2.0/24)
+    - All hosts on a specific subnet (host bits all 1)
+  - All subnets broadcast (e.g. 192.168.255.255 for network 192.168.0.0/16)
+    - All hosts on all subnets in a specific network
+    - Subnet and host bits all 1
 - IPv4 Header Fields
   - Version: IP version number (we consider version 4 only, “0100”)
   - Internet Header Length: length in 32-bit words